WebToffee Logo

 Settings for Evaluation fields

-• Append any field by required value.
+• Append any field by the required value.

 • Prepend any field by required value.

-7. After mapping all the required field, you can save these mapping and evaluation fields in a file (user defined) by using Mapping file name field.
+1. After mapping all the required fields, you can save these mapping and evaluation fields in a file (user-defined) by using the Mapping file name field.
+Click Submit.
+WordPress comments of the product are added to your online store.
+The import window appears as shown below:

 Imported WordPress comments are as shown below:

-Merge WordPress comment / WooDiscuz Discussions
+Merge WordPress comment / Discussions

-Steps to merge
+Steps to merge:

 1. Select Merge comments if exists checkbox for modifying comments.
 It is shown as below: